© 2023 CyberNews- Latest tech news,

 Final thoughts

-iOS devices like iPhones and iPads are just as susceptible to viruses and all kinds of malware as any other devices.
+iPhones and iPads are less vulnerable to viruses and malware as any other devices.
 But if your device gets infected, there is no need to worry too much, because all the malicious apps can be removed from your iPhone.
 It may require resetting your phone to factory settings and restoring your iCloud backup.

 You should also take all the necessary precautions to avoid malware infections in the future.
 The things you can do include using a trustworthy antivirus, such as TotalAV, updating your iPhone or iPad often, and avoiding jailbreaking your phone or installing third-party applications.